OPSILab/Cape/docs/install/install-cape-sdk-angular.md

   - **Component**: (cape-sdk-angular.component) Provides a "CaPe button" with contextual menu providing options for the Linking e Consenting functionalities.
                   Its component selector will be embedded in the template of the service pages.

-  - ** Angular injectable**: (cape-sdk-angular.service) Injectable service providing methods to make HTTP calls to Cape SDK APIs.
+  - **Angular Injectable service**: (cape-sdk-angular.service) Injectable service providing methods to make HTTP calls to Cape SDK APIs.
                              It must be injected into Typescript part of existing Angular project (Host component).